 Instead, he launched an investment newsletter that earned double-digit gains in 2008, posting one of the best track records during one of the worst years in stock market history.

 Shortly after that, Jonas joined Agora Financial, one of the largest independent investment research firms in the world.

-At Agora, Jonas is the managing editor of STORM Signals and Penny Stock Fortunes.
+At Agora, Jonas is the analyst for Vertical Trade Alert.
 Jonas is also a senior contributor to TheStreet.com, and has been featured as an investment expert in Forbes, Investors Business Daily, and CNBC.com among others.

 He holds a degree in financial economics from UMBC as well as the Chartered Market Technician (CMT) designation.